 Application materials are mailed to prospective candidates for admission up to January 1 of the year of expected matriculation.
-Applications can be obtained by writing to: Pamela Vollmer, BHS, PA(ASCP)CM, Associate Director, Pathologists' Assistant Program, Department of Pathology, Box 3712, Duke University Medical Center, Durham, NC 27710, (919) 684-2159.
-Application forms may also be downloaded from our website: pathology.mc.duke.edu.
-All applications must be received by January 15th.
+Applications can be obtained by writing to Pamela Vollmer, BHS, PA(ASCP)CM, Associate Director, Pathologists' Assistant Program, Department of Pathology, Box 3712, Duke University Medical Center, Durham, NC 27710, (919) 684-2159.
+Application forms may also be downloaded from our website: http://pathology.duke.edu/academic-programs/pathologists-assistant-program.
+All applications must be received by January 15 of each admissions cycle.

-Applications must include:
+Applications must include

-- 1. A completed application form and a nonrefundable application fee of \$55;
+- a completed application form and a nonrefundable application fee of \$55;

-- 2. Official transcripts of all colleges and universities attended;
+- official transcripts of all colleges and universities attended;

-- 3. GRE (preferred) or MCAT scores;
+- GRE (preferred) or MCAT scores;

-- 4. TOEFL or IELTS scores, if applicable;
+- TOEFL or IELTS scores, if applicable; and

-- 5. Three letters of recommendation.
+- three letters of recommendation.